 Maximum Security, and Maximum Transaction Density Too

 ThresholdSig is very efficient in terms of blockchain transaction capacity.
-Historically, single signature transactions consumed the least amount of record space on fixed length cryptocurrency block, allowing for the highest number of transactions per block.
-Transactions signed for using MultiSig typically record multiple hashed private key addresses associated with multiple private keys.
-This can easily double the amount of record space consumed per MultiSig transaction, effectively reducing the number of transactions per block by up to half.
+Historically, single signature transactions used one hashed private key address, resulting in the least amount of on-chain recorded data per transaction.
+This single address attribute supported the highest number of transactions per fixed length block.
+Transactions signed for using MultiSig typically record multiple hashed private key addresses associated with multiple private keys, typically three keys instead of one.
+Even with optimization schemes, the recording of multiple signatures can easily double the amount of total data recorded per MultiSig transaction, effectively reducing the number of transactions per block by up to half.
 This resulted in a tradeoff decision to either optimize for security, or optimize for transaction density.
 Fortunately, transactions signed for using Sepior ThresholdSig record only a single private key address to the blockchain, to provide the highest level of transaction density, while also providing the highest level of security.
 It’s kind of like having your cake and eating it too!

 Anonymity and Irreversibility Elevate Security Stakes